Docs: Configuration

 • -ovalue

 Note that the password option is a special-case since it is a string option that does not require a value.
 If a value is supplied, either the 2nd or 4th forms listed above must be used on the command-line.
-This is consistent with how a password is supplied to the MySQL command-line client.
+This is consistent with how a password is supplied to the standard mysql command-line client.

 Boolean options never require a value.
 They may be supplied in any of these formats: